Macrometacorp/docs/docs/c8ql/c8ql-tutorial.md

 ### Create documents

 You can create documents one at a time or in a batch.
 In this section, you use C8QL queries to do both.
 For more information, refer to the [INSERT](operations/insert.md) operation and [Queries and Query Workers](../queryworkers/index.md).

+For more information about this task, refer to [Add Documents to a Collection](../collections/documents/add-document.md).

 #### Add one document to the collection